 How to get the parent directory in Python

 Learn how to get the parent directory in Python.
-This guide covers various methods, tips, real-world applications, and common error debugging.
+This guide covers various methods, tips, real-world uses, and common error debugging.

 How to get the parent directory in Python